kinectron/kinectron/memory-bank/progress.md

   - Simplified maintenance with only one implementation to maintain
   - Console log clearly indicates "You are running Kinectron API version 1.0.0"

-### Example Files Update
+### Tools and Examples Reorganization

 - **Status**: Completed
 - **Implementation**:
-  - Removed legacy API references from client/examples/test/index.html
+  - Renamed client/examples to client/tools to better reflect their purpose as developer tools
+  - Reorganized tools into dedicated directories:
+    - connection-tester: For testing basic connectivity to the Kinect server
+    - stream-tester: For testing and visualizing different data streams
+  - Created a separate examples/ directory for educational examples:
+    - p5_examples: Examples using p5.js for visualization
+    - threejs_examples: Examples using Three.js for 3D visualization
+  - Fixed import path issues in tools files (removed incorrect 'client/' from paths)
-  - Updated import paths in client/examples/streamTest/index.html
+  - Updated all references and import paths to maintain functionality
   - Verified functionality with modern API
 - **Current Behavior**:
-  - All examples use modern API exclusively
+  - All tools use modern API exclusively
   - No legacy API references remain
+  - Clear separation between developer tools and educational examples
+  - Educational examples are not currently functional but will be implemented soon

 ### Documentation Updates for MVP Launch